no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

     1. Go to ```/logout``` as an authenticated user
     2. Wait to be redirected to ```/login```

+## Landing

+This page is used as the entry point to the rAPId service on which the user can select their desired course of action.

+### General structure

+`GET /`

+### Needed credentials

+The user must be logged in as a Cognito user to use this page.

+Depending on the user's permissions, allowed actions will be dynamically displayed.

+For example, if the user has permission "READ_PRIVATE" and "WRITE_PRIVATE" then the data management section will be visible and both upload and download buttons will be available.

+If the user is a user admin, then the user management section will be visible along with its corresponding actions.

+If the user has not been granted any relevant permissions an error message will be displayed prompting the user to speak to the relevant authority to grant them required permissions.

 ## Upload

 This page is used to upload datasets into the rAPId service by authenticated users.